- What is Barrier Islands Free Medical Clinic?

 Every patient goes through the same process for determining eligibility to receive services.
-Download forms here for a detailed overview of our new patient checklist as well as additional resources.
+Download our Patient Application for a detailed overview of our new patient checklist as well as additional resources.
 This provides you with all the information you will need to apply for eligibility.

 - Why do I have to provide so much information to be eligible for patient care?

 We strive to make the eligibility process as easy as possible.
 We we want to make sure that uninsured residents and workers of Johns, Wadmalaw or James Islands are receiving our care.
 If we determine you are not eligible for services, we can direct you to the many other free patient care clinics throughout the Charleston area.

 - What are the clinic’s hours of operation?

 Monday – Friday 9:00 am to 4:00 pm we offer our regularly scheduled clinic hours by appointment only.
 On Monday evenings, we offer a walk-in clinic from 6:00 pm to 9:00 pm; no appointment is necessary.

 - What free services will be provided by the clinic?

 Doctors, nurses, translators, staff, diabetic meters and strips, lab tests, X-rays and screening mammograms are free.
 Some specialty referrals are free.

 - Who operates the clinic?